tbringloe/Bioinformatics-CrashCourse/README.md

 ## Lab 1 Assembling LEGO k-mers
-Following the lecture introducing concepts related to bioinformatics, and a tutorial on linux based High Performance Computing, complete the following lab.
+Following the lecture introducing concepts related to bioinformatics, and the tutorials above, complete the following lab.
 Note, the following commands require some user input to run, i.e. defining particular variables and establishing sample lists.

 *Exercise 1: Evaluating read quality*